emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 2. For each arrival, determine order quantity.

+3. If there is available inventory, the replenish orders based on the incoming order sequence.

+4. Monitor safety stock and re-order at the reordering point if on hand inventory reaches at the reorder point.

-3. Replenish orders from inventory at the warehouse if inventory is available.
+We assume that there is manufacturing capacity for each product and inventory hold at the warehouse is limited.

-If there
-is no enough inventory available, then create a manufacturing request
+###